learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 This book gives you a great insight into the Bob Martin’s professional life as a software engineer and is a fun book to read.
 Full of handy tips for a career in software development.

-**<a href="http://www.se-radio.net/" target="_blank" rel="noopener">Software Engineering Radio</a>**
-Podcast

-This podcast gives great insight into software engineering.
-Some topics that I have enjoyed include legacy code, becoming a tech lead and working effectively with unit tests.
-Episodes come out approximately once a month so it easy to keep up with this one!

 **<a href="https://www.goodreads.com/book/show/7003902-97-things-every-programmer-should-know?ac=1&from_search=true"
 target="_blank" rel="noopener">97 things every programmer should know</a>** (2010) Kevlin Henney
 Book